 - Measuring head circumference

 - Giving eye drops to help prevent infection

 - Getting a blood sample from the umbilical cord to measure the balance of chemicals in the blood (sometimes)

 These procedures generally happen sometime during the first hour after the baby is born.
 If your baby is crying and healthy, you can probably hold her immediately after she is born.
 Your nurse will help dry her off, and then place her directly on your chest, with a blanket over both of you to keep her warm.
 Other mothers prefer to have their baby cleaned off and bundled in a blanket before they meet her up close.
 Let your labor nurse know what feels most comfortable to you.

 Babies are often alert and interested in breastfeeding in the first hour after there are born.
 Ask you labor nurse or health care provider to help you and your baby figure out how to “latch,” so that he can get some colostrum.
 This is the watery liquid your breasts make in the first few days after birth, and it’s specially designed to protect your baby from infections.

 What Happens To The Baby?

-The baby will be given a bath and an injection of Vitamin K to help its blood to clot.
+At some point in the first day or two, the baby will be given a bath and an injection of Vitamin K to help its blood to clot.
 It is likely the baby will also receive a dose of hepatitis vaccine, depending on the doctor's recommendations.